 - Herniated disk

-If you are experiencing mid-back pain, these stretches can help give you long-term relief.
+If you are experiencing mid to low back pain, these stretches can help give you long-term relief.
 For the best results, incorporate them gradually into your daily routine.